St Kilda v Geelong (2009 AFL season): Final quarter

 The final five minutes saw end-to-end play, with fatigue setting in and looser marking of opponents.
-Milne just dropped a mark right in front of goal with 3:10 remaining, and Geelong cleared.
+Milne just dropped a mark right in front of St Kilda's goal with 3:10 remaining, and Geelong cleared.
 In a controversial moment with 2:35 remaining, Corey was illegally tackled by St Kilda's Raphael Clarke on the half-forward flank; but, the free kick which was paid was effectively nullified by a dubious advantage call by umpire Ray Chamberlain, as the ball had spilled forward to what turned out to be a neutral ground contest from which St Kilda cleared the ball.

 With 1:05 remaining, Ball kicked long to St Kilda's full forward, and Gardiner took flew in from the side to take a strong pack mark; Gardiner's elbow struck Taylor's head in the contest and knocked him unconscious, and there was a three-minute delay while he was stretchered from the ground.
 Gardiner converted the goal from 10m to give St Kilda the lead.
 St Kilda flooded its defence for the final minute, and held on for a six-point victory, St Kilda 14.7 (91) d.
 Geelong 13.7 (85).